JamesPeters98/AtomicCraft/README.md

 ##AtomicCraft - Adding Atomic Spliters, Cheese, and lots of other things to modded Minecraft!

 ###Contributing
   If you would like to fix bugs or fix a feature, feel free to submit a pull request.
-If interested in c
+If you are interested in adding a new feature of changing a current feature, please contact the author (TrainerGuy22) first before submitting a pull request.

 ###Licence
 Licenced under the MMPL 1.0.